Trans-exclusionary radical feminism: By country

+Europe

+United Kingdom

+Updated Equality and Human Rights Commission guidance stating that single-sex spaces open to the public should be organised based on biological sex and that trans people should use either gender-neutral facilities or the ones that match their biological sex, came into force in August 2026.

 Views

 Sex and gender

-Gender-critical feminists equate "women" with what they consider to be a "female sex class", and view historical and contemporary oppression of women as being rooted in their being female, while "gender" is a system of social norms which functions to oppress women on the basis of their sex.
+Trans-exclusionary radical feminists equate "women" with what they consider to be a "female sex class", and view historical and contemporary oppression of women as being rooted in their being female, while "gender" is a system of social norms which functions to oppress women on the basis of their sex.
 They believe sex is biological and cannot be changed, and that equity legislation protecting against discrimination based on sex should be interpreted as solely referring to biological sex.
-Furthermore, gender critics emphasise the view that sex is binary, as opposed to a continuous spectrum, and that the two sexes have an objective, material basis as opposed to being socially constructed.
+Furthermore, trans-exclusionary radical feminist beliefs emphasise the view that sex is binary, as opposed to a continuous spectrum, and that the two sexes have an objective, material basis as opposed to being socially constructed.

-Gender-critical feminists promote the idea that sex is important.
+Trans-exclusionary radical feminists promote the idea that sex is important.
 In Material Girls, Kathleen Stock discusses four areas in which she expresses the view that sex-associated differences are important, regardless of gender: medicine, sport, sexual orientation, and the social effects of heterosexuality (such as gender pay gaps and sexual assault).
 Holly Lawford-Smith states: "Gender critical feminism is not 'about' trans.
 It is about sex."
 Lawford-Smith said of gender-critical feminism: "It is about being critical of gender, and this has implications for a wide range of feminist issues, not just gender identity."
 Writing of her view of a "gender-critical feminist utopia", she said: "While there will still be the same people who think of themselves as 'transmen', 'transwomen' or 'non-binary' today, they will not use those labels, because 'feminine' will be a way that males can be, 'masculine' will be a way that women can be, and 'androgynous' will be a way that anyone can be."

-In gender-critical discourse, the terms man and woman are used as sex-terms, assigned no more meaning than adult human male and adult human female respectively, in contrast to feminist theorists who argue these terms embody a social category distinct from matters of biology (usually referred to as gender), with masculinity and femininity representing normative characteristics thereof.
-The phrase adult human female has become a slogan in gender-critical politics, and has been described as transphobic.
+In trans-exclusionary radical feminist discourse, the terms man and woman are used as sex-terms, assigned no more meaning than adult human male and adult human female respectively, in contrast to feminist theorists who argue these terms embody a social category distinct from matters of biology (usually referred to as gender).
+The phrase adult human female has become a slogan in trans-exclusionary radical feminist politics, and has been described as transphobic.